 When you are traveling within the U.S., you may go to any hospital emergency room or urgent care center that is convenient for you.
+Routine care received out of network is not covered.
+Services outside of the country are not covered.
 If you need emergency care, go to the nearest hospital or call 9-1-1.
-Following an emergency or urgent care visit out of network, one follow up visit is covered if you cannot reasonably travel back to your service area.
+Following an emergency or urgent care visit out of network, one follow-up visit is covered if you cannot reasonably travel back to your service area.

 Travel expenses back to the DHMP network are not a covered benefit.
 If you plan to be outside the DHMP service area and need your prescription filled, we have many network pharmacies across the country that you may use.
-Please check with Health Plan Services at 303-602-2100.
+Please check with Health Plan Services at 303-602-2090 or toll-free at 1-855-823-8872.
 DHMP members are NOT covered anywhere outside of the U.S.